 Student Complaint Procedure

-Any student filing a complaint or grievance (excluding complaints concerning sexual misconduct) must first attempt to resolve the issue by consulting with the involved faculty or staff member.
-In the event no resolution is reached, the student should bring or send the complaint or grievance, in writing, to the appropriate officer of the College (e.g., the Provost for academic matters, the VP for Campus Life for campus life matters, the Vice President for Finance and Administration for problems with fees or business matters, or the Vice President for Enrollment Management for financial aid concerns) or to the College President’s Office, which will assign the complaint or grievance to the appropriate officer.
+After a student has attempted to resolve an issue (unrelated to sexual assault or misconduct) by consulting with the involved faculty or staff member, they should follow the student complaint procedures as outlined here.
+In the event no resolution is reached with the involved faculty or staff member, the student should bring or send the complaint or grievance in writing to the appropriate officer of the College (e.g., the Provost for academic matters, the Dean of Students for campus life matters, the Vice President for Finance and Administration for problems with fees or business matters, or the Vice President for Enrollment Management for financial aid concerns) or to the College President’s Office, which will assign the complaint or grievance to the appropriate office.
+An official written complaint or grievance is defined by either a physical copy of the written concern that has been delivered to the appropriate office (as listed above) or an email sent from a student’s presby.edu email address to the person serving in each of the roles above.
+Complaints may also be sent to the email addresses of the President’s or Provost’s office.

 Presbyterian College School of Pharmacy